TsinghuaDatabaseGroup/DB-GPT/README.md

 <br>

 🧗 Database administrators (DBAs) play a crucial role in managing, maintaining and optimizing a database system to ensure data availability, performance, and reliability.
 However, it is hard and tedious for DBAs to manage a large number of database instances.
-Thus, we propose *D-Bot*, a LLM-based database administrator that can acquire database maintenance experience from textual sources, and provide **reasonable**, **well-founded**, **in-time** diagnosis and optimization advice for target databases.
+Thus, we propose *DBAgent*, a LLM-based database administrator that can acquire database maintenance experience from textual sources, and provide **reasonable**, **well-founded**, **in-time** diagnosis and optimization advice for target databases.

 <span id="-news"></span>